mircoporetti/blog/content/blog/opinions-retro/index.md

 Here’s a collection of technical and non-technical opinions and lessons learned.

+### 1. Skills: Thinking Beyond Technologies and Tools

+If I look back and think about the one aspect that helped me make the leap, I believe this is it.
+When my first mentor (a true role model for me) gave me advice for my future, he didn’t tell me to study a specific programming language or framework.
+Instead, he encouraged me to explore different languages and focus on learning how to test effectively, especially through practicing TDD.

+He didn’t recommend reading the latest book about the trendy, super-powerful framework of the year.
+Instead, he suggested timeless classics like Clean Code, Clean Architecture, and Test-Driven Development by Example.

+He taught the entire team not to focus too much on technologies or tools but on principles that apply everywhere—skills that stay useful no matter the tech stack.

+Technologies and tools change frequently, and we can often adapt to a new one after a relatively short learning curve.
+In contrast, more conceptual and universal principles build a strong foundation that can be reused or, at the very least, leave a valuable mark on the way you think, regardless of the technology being used.

-### 1. Follow things By The Book?
+### 2. Follow things By The Book?

 Think about a book you’ve read that focuses on a specific topic, perhaps something related to architecture (but not necessarily).
 You found it amazing, everything made a lot of sense, and you couldn’t wait to start applying it all the next day.
 But soon, you realize the context where you’re trying to apply it makes you feel like you’re using a sledgehammer to crack a nut.

-For example, as a fan of Clean/Hexagonal Architecture, I initially tended to adhere strictly to certain aspects as they were written.
+For example, as I mentioned in the previous point Clean Architecture, I initially tended to adhere strictly to certain aspects as they were written.
 A simple case, to illustrate, was the mapping between layers, which sometimes felt overkill for specific situations and even led to performance issues.
 Over time, I realized the importance of finding compromises without breaking the core principles of the architecture.
 For instance, returning a domain object as an API response, if it was exactly the same as the response model,